mhammerly/tink-django-demo/README.md

 - (optional) a column containing associated data (such as a name/id) that should be bound to the ciphertext

 it additionally take three more parameters:
-- an encryption module to actually handle encryption and decryption
+- an encryption module to actually handle encryption and decryption. this should subclass `EncryptorInterface`
 - a `timedelta` representing the cutoff after which re-encryption should happen
 - (optional) a fallback encryption module that will be used to decrypt if the primary module fails.
   - existing encrypted fields can be gradually migrated to a new encryptor this way

-`tink_field/models.py` demonstrates a usage:
+`tink_field/models.py` demonstrate a few different usages. one simple usage could look like:
 ```python
 class Secret(models.Model):
     name = models.CharField(max_length=50)